Coaching for Pocock Youth Rowing

-The George Pocock Rowing Foundation is seeking a Learn to Row Assistant Coach for the Spring 2025 season of its Pocock Youth Rowing Program.
+The George Pocock Rowing Foundation is seeking Learn to Row coaches for the Spring Season for its 7-12th grade Pocock Youth Rowing Program.

-This position is ideal for candidates who want to create an inspirational first experience with rowing that provides athletes with a sense of belonging in the boathouse, excitement for future rowing opportunities, and foundational skills necessary for the next step.
+This position is ideal for candidates who want to have a big impact by creating an inspirational first experience with rowing that provides athletes with a sense of belonging in the boathouse, excitement for future rowing opportunities, and foundational skills necessary for the next step.

-This candidate believes in rowing as a tool for building life skills and creating opportunities for learning.
-They are excited about introducing young people to the sport and sharing their unique rowing story and lessons learned with others.
-They are invested in making rowing more accessible and inclusive for people of color and those facing socio-economic barriers to participation.
+This candidate believes in rowing as a tool for building life skills, creating access to opportunity and learning through sport, has prior coaching/novice coaching experience, enjoys working with young learn-to-row athletes, and is invested in helping make rowing more accessible and inclusive for people of color and those facing socio-economic barriers to participation.

-Specific Role Responsibilities: Learn to Row Assistant Coach
+Specific Role Responsibilities: Learn to Row Lead coach

 • Execute the PYR Learn to Row curriculum, including icebreakers, land instruction and on-water rowing.